RaviChandraSingam/agent-demo/Prodmigration.md

-Great — I've fully read through the codebase.
 Here's a comprehensive breakdown of what's needed to make this a **production-grade application**, with a deep focus on the **conversation storage problem in a distributed environment**.

 ---

 ## 🏭 Making `agent-demo` Production-Grade

-### 🔴 The Core Problem: Everything is In-Memory
+### 🔴 Everything from In-Memory to Persistent store

 Right now the app uses:
 - `InMemoryStore` — for long-term conversation summaries